Vacuum birefringence and the polarized X-ray emission from a radio magnetar: Declarations

 \bmhead{Acknowledgments}

 This work reports observations obtained with the Imaging X-ray Polarimetry Explorer (IXPE), a joint US (NASA) and Italian (ASI) mission, led by Marshall Space Flight Center (MSFC).
 The research uses data products provided by the IXPE Science Operations Center (MSFC), using algorithms developed by the IXPE Collaboration (MSFC, Istituto Nazionale di Astrofisica - INAF, Istituto Nazionale di Fisica Nucleare - INFN, ASI Space Science Data Center - SSDC), and distributed by the High-Energy Astrophysics Science Archive Research Center (HEASARC).
 Murriyang, CSIRO’s Parkes radio telescope, is part of the Australia Telescope National Facility (\href{https://ror.org/05qajvd42}{https://ror.org/05qajvd42}) which is funded by the Australian Government for operation as a National Facility managed by CSIRO.
 We acknowledge the Wiradjuri people as the Traditional Owners of the Observatory site.
 This project was supported by resources and expertise provided by CSIRO IMT Scientific Computing, and made use of the Ngarrgu Tindebeek supercomputer at the OzSTAR national facility at Swinburne University of Technology.
 The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.
-The material is based upon work supported by NASA under award number 80GSFC24M0006.
+G.Y. acknowledges constructive discussion with Alexander Philippov on radio emission from magnetars, and Paul Ray on radio/X-ray timing analysis. \bmhead{Funding Statement} The material is based upon work supported by NASA under award number 80GSFC24M0006.
 G.Y. acknowledges NASA support under grants 80NSSC25K7257 and 80NSSC25K0283, through which R.E.S. and A.V.K. are partially supported.
 M.E.L. is supported by an Australian Research Council (ARC) Discovery Early Career Research Award DE250100508.
-M.G.B. thanks NASA for generous support under grants 80NSSC24K0589 and 80NSSC25K7257.
+M.G.B. thanks NASA for generous support under grants 80NSSC24K0589, 80NSSC25K7257 and 80NSSC25K0079.
 W.C.G.H. acknowledges support through grant 80NSSC23K0078 from NASA.
 J.B.C. acknowledges support under NASA award number 80GSFC21M0006.
+F.C., A.K.H., T.E., C.P.H, P.K., M.N., P.S., and Z.W do not declare relevant funding.